Remember when Rio Ferdinand announced plans to enter the world of professional boxing?

 One such figure is the former Denmark international centre-back, Daniel Agger, who spent his career exclusively at boyhood club Brøndby and Liverpool.

 His passion for tattoos were evident whilst he was marshalling his fellow defenders.
-In fact, he was a qualified tattoo artist whilst representing the Reds, which means his focus wasn’t solely on threading a pass through the eye of a needle.
+In fact, he was a qualified tattoo artist while representing the Reds, which means his focus wasn’t solely on threading a pass through the eye of a needle.

 Clive Allen – American Football